thecloudgarage/eks-anywhere/bare-metal/kubeflow.md

 best eval loss on epoch 1 is 1.0449419021606445
 Epoch 1: train_perplexity=4.3019, train_epoch_loss=1.4591, epoch time 804.0793660259951s
 ```
+After a job is complete, it needs to be deleted before initiating a new run.
+We’ve also observed that deleting the etcd pod and letting it restart prior to launching a new job helps avoid a RendezvousClosedError.
+Else we can change the rdzvId: '1' in the YAML to a different number.

 ### Installing and configuring kubectl on windows
 ```
 https://site-ghwmnxe1v6.talkyard.net/-12/faq-how-to-set-up-kubeconfig-on-windows-wise-paasensaas-k8s-service